andrealaspina/galerkin/README.md

 ***galerkin*** includes implementations for an extensive range of physics-based formulations.
 For mathematical details, refer to the `*.mlx` files in the `formulations/` folder or the references at the bottom of this file.

-Here is a non-exhaustive list of the currently implemented formulations:
+Here is a non-exhaustive list of the currently implemented **formulations**:

 ### Thermal Problems 🌡️